E-Commerce Web Accessibility: 2024 Essentials & 20 Tips for Businesses

 Here's are a few considerations regarding the way the WCAG applies to e-commerce:

-2. User Experience for All: WCAG guidelines ensure that the e-commerce website is operable for people with various disabilities.
+- User Experience for All: WCAG guidelines help the e-commerce website be operable for people with various disabilities.
 This includes easy navigation for screen reader users, sufficient contrast ratios for users with visual impairments, and simple, intuitive interfaces for users with cognitive disabilities.

-3. Mobile Accessibility: Given the increasing use of mobile devices for online shopping, WCAG's focus on mobile accessibility is crucial.
-E-commerce sites must ensure that their mobile versions or apps adhere to accessibility standards, providing features like responsive design and accessible touch targets.
+- Mobile Accessibility: Given the increasing use of mobile devices for online shopping, WCAG's focus on mobile accessibility is crucial.
+E-commerce sites must check that their mobile versions or apps adhere to accessibility standards, providing features like responsive design and accessible touch targets.

 Clym helps businesses with their web accessibility compliance by offering a compliance tool that combines data privacy with accessibility needs into one single platform, that seamlessly integrates into any website built with any website builder.